dstroot/my_blog/_posts/2014-07-01-from-open-government-to-open-corporation.md

 * Do you know who is _responsible_ for the data (i.e. the data owner or steward)?
 * How accessible is the data?
 * Can data be explicitly shared, and when shared, can the dataset owner/publisher specify the role for each grantee - editor, viewer, etc.?
+* If data cannot be shared do we at least know who "owns" or is responsible for it?
 * Is it available for download in any reasonable format needed?
 * Is it accessible via an API so your internal developers can work with it?
 * Can your organization consume open data from outside sources easily and make it available across the company?